joshcai/leetcode-sync/README.md

 - `leetcode-session` *(required)*: The LeetCode session value for retrieving submissions from LeetCode
 - `filter-duplicate-secs`: Number of seconds after an accepted solution to ignore other accepted solutions for the same problem, default: 86400 (1 day)

+## Shared Repos

+A single repo can be shared by multiple users by using the `destination-folder` input field to sync each user's files to a separate folder.
+This is useful for users who want to add a more social, collaborative, or competitive aspect to their LeetCode sync repo.

 ## FAQ

 #### Job fails with "HttpError: API rate limit exceeded for installation ID \<id\>"